wayne930242/blog-source/source/_drafts/blades-in-the-dark-srd.md

 Bring the entanglement into play immediately, or hold off until an appropriate moment.
 For example, if you get the _Interrogation_ entanglement, you might wait until a PC indulges their 惡習, then say the costables picked them up when they were distracted by its pleasures.

-Entanglements manifest fully before the PCs have a chance to avoid them.
+Entanglements manifest fully before the PC 們have a chance to avoid them.
 When an entanglement comes into play, describe the situation after the entanglement has manifested.
-The PCs deal with it from that point—they can’t intercept it and defuse it before it happens.
+The PC 們deal with it from that point—they can’t intercept it and defuse it before it happens.
 The purpose of the mechanic is to abstract a lot of the complex stuff happening in the backgrounds of the characters’ lives in order to generate trouble for them.
 Entanglements are the cost of doing business in the underworld—a good crew learns to roll with the punches and pick their battles.

 The entanglements are detailed on the following pages.
-Each has a list of potential ways for the PCs to be rid of it.
+Each has a list of potential ways for the PC 們to be rid of it.
 If you want the entanglements to be a momentary problem for the crew, stick to the suggested methods to resolve them, and move on to the next part of downtime.
 If you want to dive in and explore the entanglement in detail, set the scene and play out the event in full, following the actions and consequences where they lead.

 ## Arrest